Seek Returns logo

 FOUR has a Dividend Payout Ratio of 0%, indicating it does not currently pay a dividend.
 This is a common strategy for growth-oriented companies that reinvest all profits back into the business.

-ARM vs. FOUR: A comparison of their Payout Ratio against their respective Semiconductors and Software - Infrastructure industry benchmarks.
+ARM vs. FOUR: A comparison of their Dividend Payout Ratio (TTM) against their respective Semiconductors & Semiconductor Equipment and Financial Services industry benchmarks.

 Dividend at a Glance